-- As the industry begins to forecast our recovery the latest trends tend to show a full recovery in 2024.
-This doesn't appear to be the case for our region.
-They smaller markets, such as ours, appear to be recovering sooner than expected and this is reflected in our booking for the next 12 months and hotel occupancies in the Tri-Cities.
-Due to the fact our area is more agriculturally based we expect this to aid in a more rapid and robust recovery as well.
-The rise in fuel prices will also aid in many events staying regional as they may choose to forego larger conferences as a way to combat travel costs. - Even as the entire country shut down and the West coast was one of the last regions of the country to open, we continue to see an increase in sales tax revenues in our jurisdiction.
-This is a reflection of the retail hub that Kennewick has become and the willingness of visitors to travel to Kennewick. - Related to that, there has been continued growth in our sales tax base as the region continues to realize greater economic diversity.
-The direct sales tax received by the District has grown an average of 7.6% per year over the last decade, with 2021 showing a remarkable increase of 18.6% in receipts due to the impact of the general reopening of businesses in our region. - The City of Kennewick is involved in a partnership with a private development group that is working on a large-scale multi-phase project to build a second headquarters hotel adjacent to the Convention Center.
+- Even as the entire country shut down and the West coast was one of the last regions of the country to open, we continue to see an increase in sales tax revenues in our jurisdiction.
+This is a reflection of the retail hub that Kennewick has become and the willingness of visitors to travel to Kennewick.
+Related to that, there has been continued growth in our sales tax base as the region continues to realize greater economic diversity.
+The direct sales tax received by the District has grown an average of 6.6% per year over the last decade, with 2022 generating over \$976,000 for the Center. - The City of Kennewick is involved in a partnership with a private development group that is working on a large-scale multi-phase project to build a second headquarters hotel adjacent to the Convention Center.
 This will continue to improve the marketability and functionality of the Center by allowing a greater number of visitors to lodge onsite, while the costs of operating the hotel are completely separate as a private enterprise.
 In conjunction with this, the District and the City of Kennewick are working together to fund a much-needed expansion of the Convention Center.
-When completed, this expansion will provide: a 2,000 seat performing arts theater, 40,000 feet of new exhibition space, 16,000 square feet of additional lobby and common space, and 21,000 square feet of space for supporting services.
+When completed, this expansion is expected to provide: a 2,000 seat performing arts theater, 40,000 feet of new exhibition space, 16,000 square feet of additional lobby and common space, and 21,000 square feet of space for supporting services.
 This expansion is established as a condition for the building of the additional hotel.
-The development group has been actively pursuing investors and they are nearing their first phase goal.
+The development group has been actively pursuing investors and they are nearing their funding goals.